-In the interest of a balanced research portfolio and a research program that best supports NJSGC's Strategic Plan, please note that, in consultation with NJSGC's Director of Research and Extension and the members of a technical review panel, NJSGC's Executive Director reserves the right to distribute fundable projects across the four focus areas.
+In the interest of a balanced research portfolio and a research program that best supports NJSGC's Strategic Plan, please note that, in consultation with the members of the technical review panel and NJSGC management, NJSGC's Executive Director reserves the right to distribute fundable projects across the four focus areas.

 Proposals must address, but are not limited to, one or more of these strategic focus area priorities.
-Proposals shall build upon and extend existing knowledge and efforts related to New Jersey' marine and coastal research priorities; make that information available to communities and stakeholders; include Sea Grant education and extension professionals, community representatives, government, academic, nongovernmental, and industry partners, as appropriate; and proactively incorporate principles of diversity, equity, inclusion, justice, and accessibility at every level of the work.
+Proposals shall build upon and extend existing knowledge and efforts related to New Jersey's marine and coastal research priorities; make that information available to communities and stakeholders; include Sea Grant education and extension professionals, community representatives, government, academic, nongovernmental, and industry partners, as appropriate.
 The participation and involvement of community, government, academic, non-government, and industry stakeholders in the projects are strongly encouraged.